 This gluten-free and dairy-free option is healthy and tasty.
 It is moist and fluffy without being mushy.
 You will find yourself eating it for breakfast, lunch, dinner, as a snack, and even dessert.
 Whenever you enjoy it, you cannot go wrong!

-This paleo pumpkin bread is the best because you can:
+This Gluten-Free Pumpkin Bread is the best because you can:

 - Eat it for breakfast.

 - Spread apple butter on it (now that’s giving me some ideas!)

 - Hog it all to yourself!

 Ingredients and Cost

 - 3 large eggs – $0.30

 - 1 cup pumpkin puree – $0.50